Snowmobiling in the Keweenaw Peninsula

 Snowmobile the Deep Snow!

 Snowmobilers can receive a 99.9% guarantee that they will find plenty of snow in the Keweenaw Peninsula every year between the months of December and April.
 Lake Superior is responsible for most of the snow, blanketing this region with 16 to 20 feet of snow annually.
 The Keweenaw Peninsula is surrounded on three sides by Lake Superior.
 More than 200 miles of perfectly maintained trails link riders with over 2,500 miles of trails throughout the Upper Peninsula of Michigan.

-There is a possibility the Chassell -Houghton Trail will be open this year as the courts recently rulled that the rail grade belongs to the Michigan DNR.
+The Chassell -Houghton Rail-Trail will be open this year.
 Check with your lodging host for the latest information.

-The Painesdale -Chassell Trail which travels east to the town of Chassell at the southern end of Portage Lake and then heads south along Keweenaw Bay to Baraga and L'Anse located at the tip of the bay is presently closed for 2009.
+The Painesdale -Chassell Trail which travels east to the town of Chassell at the southern end of Portage Lake and then heads south along Keweenaw Bay to Baraga and L'Anse located at the tip of the bay is closed.

 Traveling north from Hancock, the Stevens and Keweenaw Trails join together in the Calumet and Laurium areas providing an excellent start to exploring beautiful "Copper Country".
 Scenic day trips from this area to Gay and Dreamland are highly recommended.

 Once riders have made it this far, they are almost always overcome by the urge to make it all the way to the tip of the Keweenaw Peninsula where the Clark Mine Trail and Mandan Trail lead to a spectacular view of High Rock Bay.